sobowalebukola/memcortex/CONTRIBUTING.md

 # Contributing to MemCortex

 Thank you for considering contributing to **MemCortex**!
 MemCortex is an open-source, lightweight long-term memory layer for LLMs, built with simplicity and extensibility in mind.
-Contributions of all forms are welcome — code, documentation, ideas, bug reports, or feature requests.
+Contributions of all forms are welcome: code, documentation, ideas, bug reports, or feature requests.

 ---